 Best sneakers for kids between 4 and 8

-For younger kids, May says “sneakers should be easy to put on and take off.
+Like infants and toddlers, little kids also benefit from easy-on shoes, as May notes: “Sneakers should be easy to put on and take off.
 Stretch and Velcro closures make it easy for kids.”
-She like these pull-on shoes from Nike with two elastic straps that hold the shoe in place.
+She like these pull-on shoes from Nike with two elastic straps that hold the shoe in place, a feature that Doyle also recommends, saying that parents should always look for a “shoe that keeps the foot in it and is secure.”
 We’re a fan of the adult version as a women’s athletic shoe, and the kids’ model comes in just as many fun colorways.

 Best sneakers for kids between 8 and 12